What is Video Analytics for CCTV?

 Key benefits include:

-Consistent monitoring for large or multi site estates
+Consistent monitoring for large or multi site estates.
+Peace of mind for site operators and owners

-Analytics provides a practical upgrade for any organisation that depends on CCTV.
+Analytics provides a practical upgrade for any organisation that depends on CCTV to protect its site, premises and assets.

 Challenges and Considerations

-Although video analytics offers significant advantages, organisations must consider several factors when planning deployment.
+Although using video analytics in CCTV systems offers significant advantages, organisations must consider several factors when planning deployment.

 Environmental considerations include: